 Aspect Description Measures taken Debt restructuring Loan due to Ministry of Finance ("MoF") - note 27(a).
-(Principal amount: SR 5,000 million, amount included under current liabilities: SR 1,400 million) In January 2020, the MoF had rescheduled the first instalment, which was due in June 2020, to January 2021 with the principal amount repayable in seven instalments, commencing from January 2021, and the accrued commission payable on an annual basis.
-Currently, the Group is in discussions with the MoF for rescheduling the principal repayments over a 10 years period, structured as 3 years grace period and repayment over 7 years and further financial support of SR 566 million.
-Subsequent to the year end, on 20 January 2021, the Group has received communication from MoF for deferral of instalment due as on 01 January 2021 and accrued commission total amounting to SR 1,000 million to 31 January 2021.
-Discussions are underway to finalize the conversion of loan to equity, as announced, amounting to SR 2,833 million, rescheduling of remaining loan amount and further financial support, as requested earlier.
-Loan due to commercial bank - note 27(b) (Principal amount: SR 1.7 billion, amount included under current liabilities: SR Nil) During the year ended 31 December 2020, the Company has signed revised facility agreement with the commercial bank for the outstanding facility amounting to SR 1,700 million.
-Hence, the principal amount is now repayable, after a grace period of 3 years from 2020 to 2022, in multiple semi-annual unequal instalments from 2023 to 2030.
-Loan due to Commercial bank - note 27(b) (Principal amount: SR 437.5 million, amount included under current liabilities: SR 250 million) During the year ended 31 December 2020, the Group has requested the lender to restructure its borrowing by deferring the repayments falling due within the next 12 months, and rescheduling the repayment of the remaining balances over ten years, structured as 3 years grace period, and repayment over 7 years starting from April 2023 to October 2029 in semi-annual instalments.
-The lender has already deferred the repayments due in April 2020 and October 2020 to April 2021.
-Subsequent to the year end, on 03 March 2021, the Group received a letter from the lender confirming approval of EEC's restructuring request.
-The lender's proposed re-structuring terms are awaiting Board of Directors approval.
+(Principal amount: SR 2,167 million, amount included under current liabilities: SR 2,100 million) During January 2020, the MoF had rescheduled the first instalment, which was due in June 2020, to January 2021 with the principal amount repayable in seven instalments, commencing from January 2021, and the accrued commission payable on an annual basis.
+On 20 January 2021, the Group has received communication from MoF for deferral of instalment due on 01 January 2021 and accrued commission total amounting to SR 1,000 million on 31 January 2021.
+Subsequently, a partial novation agreement was signed between the Company and Public Investment fund "PIF" & MOF wherein they agreed on the novation of part of the loan due to MOF, amounting to SR 2.8 billion (the novation amount) from MOF to PIF on 20 March 2021.
+Further, this novation agreement has been approved by the Company's board of directors on 30 March 2021.
+Later on17 June 2021, the Company received an approval from MoF, conditional upon signing of amendment to the original MoF loan agreement, wherein MoF has approved the; capitalisation of accrued commission as of 01 June 2021 amounting to SR 363.9 million. restructuring of the total remaining MoF loan repayment amounting to SR 2,531 million starting from June 2024, in six annual instalments of SR 361.5 million each and the final seventh instalment in June 2030 amounting to SR 361.6 million.
+The Company is under discussion with the MoF to finalize the restructuring agreement.
+Debt restructuring Loan due to commercial bank - note 27(b) (Principal amount: SR 1.7 billion, amount included under current liabilities: SR Nil) During the year ended 31 December 2020, the Company had signed revised facility agreement with the commercial bank for the outstanding facility amounting to SR 1,700 million.
+Consequently, the principal amount is now repayable, after a grace period of 3 years from 2020 to 2022, in multiple semi-annual unequal instalments from 2023 to 2030.